-Emotional Reunions Expected As U.S. Lifts COVID Travel Ban For International Tourists
+Families Reunited At JFK Airport For 1st Time In Nearly 2 Years, As Vaccinated International Travelers Allowed Back Into U.S.

-NEW YORK (CBSNewYork) — International travel to the U.S. resumes Monday for tourists, as historic restrictions have been lifted for those who are fully vaccinated.
+NEW YORK (CBSNewYork) — International travel to the U.S. resumed Monday for tourists, as historic restrictions were lifted for those who are fully vaccinated.

+With these restrictions lifted for the first time in nearly two years, airlines warn travelers to prepare for long lines.READ MORE: New York City Launches COVID Vaccine Pop-Ups For Kids 5-11 At Schools, But, For Some, Wait Times Prove Frustrating

+Travelers CBS2’s Natalie Duddridge spoke to didn’t mind.
+They said they would do anything to finally see their loved ones again on American soil.

 Hotels in the city have already started to see an influx of tourists.
 Rooms at the Hyatt Grand Central are almost sold out.